United Women in Faith

 With a steady flow of donations flooding in on Tuesday and Wednesday, the St. Paul’s army of volunteers worked hard to be ready for the sale on Friday and Saturday.
 Extra hands were needed after the sale to clean up and get the leftovers to charity.
 The record proceeds will be given to charities supported by the United Methodist Women.
 Thank you to ALL who made this sale a GIANT success!

-The UMW has a traditional telephone prayer chain and an email prayer chain.
+The UWF has a traditional telephone prayer chain and an email prayer chain.

 The email prayer chain quickly relays prayer concerns.
 Email your prayer requests to UMF@stpaulsrochester.org.

 For those who do not use email, prayer concerns can be given to the church office at 248-651-9361.
-Please specify that the prayer concern is for the UMW Prayer Chain.
+Please specify that the prayer concern is for the UWF Prayer Chain.

 Mission Pin Recipients

-Each year, St. Paul’s United Methodist Women recognize dedicated individuals for outstanding service.
+Each year, St. Paul’s United Women in Faith recognize dedicated individuals for outstanding service.

-On Sunday, January 9, 2022 Dorothy Deir, Norm & Karen Gilmore, Lynn Loebs and Amy Lundquist were recognized for their dedicated service in 2021 to St. Paul’s and to the UMW mission work.
+On Sunday, January 9, 2022 Dorothy Deir, Norm & Karen Gilmore, Lynn Loebs and Amy Lundquist were recognized for their dedicated service in 2021 to St. Paul’s and to the UWF mission work.

 Despite Challenges, St. Paul’s UMW Donates $20,000 in 2021